How To Insulate Older Home Attic With Cellulose

 Maybe it’s time to look in your attic.
 If you haven’t recently it probably will raise questions.
 Leave them in the Reply box below and we’ll try to provide answers.
 Have your own insulation story?
 Share it in the Reply Box with our readers.

-(Jim Doyle works with CIMA Executive Director Dan Lea to write and edit the Greenest Insulation Blog.
-His office referenced in this story is in Jacksonville Florida.)
+(Jim Doyle works with CIMA team to write and edit the Greenest Insulation Blog.
+The office referenced in this story is in Jacksonville Florida.)